-For the most part, neither Quad nor Quadwriter rely much on racket/draw, and completely avoid its PDF-drawing functions.
-These facilities are provided by Pango, which has some major shortcomings in the kind of PDFs it produces (for instance, it doesn’t support hyperlinks).
+For the most part, neither Quad nor Quadwriter rely much on racket/draw.
+In particular, Quad completely ignores Racket’s PDF-drawing functions, which are provided by Pango, because of major shortcomings in the kind of PDFs it produces (for instance, it doesn’t support hyperlinks).

 A demo app built with Quad.
 It takes a text-based source file as input, calculates the typesetting and layout, and then outputs a PDF.

 You can fiddle with it & then submit issues and feature requests at the Quad repo.

 Save the document.
 Any place, any name is fine.

 Run the document.
 You’ll get REPL output like this:

 quadwriter: hyphenate: 1ms

 quadwriter: col-wrap: 0ms

 quadwriter: position: 1ms

 quadwriter: draw: 75ms